 - Practice in front of a mirror for the right form.
 It’s much more motivating to not only feel but see your improvements.

 Apart from helping you to develop discipline in your days, it's a big time saver.
-Between packing your stuff, commuting, checking-in the studio, time in the locker room to change, be there early to pick your spot at the mirror, shower, dress, commuting again, you may have to block 3 hours of your day for a 60 minutes practice.
+Between packing your stuff, commuting, checking-in at the studio, spending time in the locker room to change, being there early to pick your spot at the mirror, showering, dressing, then commuting again, you may have to block 3 hours of your day for a 60-minute practice.

-A group class provides you with the right motivation to go through the whole class once you are there and started, and perhaps encourage you to push yourself a bit more due to peers pressure.
+A group class provides you with the right motivation to go through the whole class once you are there and started, and perhaps encourages you to push yourself a bit more due to peer pressure.

-A home practice does not have this peer pressure factor however, it’s easier to just get started on a dime instead of thinking it over and having to schedule it.
-You could simply make it a habit to start a day with 20 minutes practice every single morning.
+A home practice does not have this peer pressure factor; however, it’s easier to just get started on a dime instead of thinking it over and having to schedule it.
+You could simply make it a habit to start the day with 20 minutes’ practice every single morning.